AymanJabr/Bookstore-CMS/README.md

 # Bookstore-CMS

-In this project we created a .
+In this project we created part of the front-end of a bookstore website, for a theoretical company.
+We used React and Redux to make the website fast, dynamic and responsive.

-See Live version of app [here](https://simple-calculator-project.herokuapp.com/)
+See Live version of app [here](https://project-bookstore-cms.herokuapp.com/)

 ## Built With

-- JavaScript
+- Node.js
 - React
+- React-DOM
+- React-Create-App
+- Redux
+- npm
+- CSS
+- ES6

 ## Getting Started